ppone/docs/guides/emails.md

 ## Automatically sending new invoices

 Invoiced can automatically send out new invoices for you.
 It's as easy as flipping a switch!
+This works for invoices, estimates, payment plans, and credit notes.

 Here is how you set it up:

 1. Go to **Settings** > **Emails**.

 2. Click **Customize** on the *New Invoice Email*.
-You can also enable this on the *Payment Plan Onboarding Email* or *Credit Note Email* to automatically send out payment plans and credit notes.
+You can also enable this on the *Payment Plan Onboarding Email*, *Estimate Email*, or *Credit Note Email* to automatically send out payment plans, estimates and credit notes.

 3. Turn on the **Send automatically when a new invoice is issued** setting.